 Teaches structure, operation, and process of national, state, and local governments.
-Includes in-depth study of the three branches of the government and of public policy.
+Includes the in-depth study of the three branches of the government and of public policy.
 Part I of II.
+This is a Passport Transfer course.
+Lecture 3 hours per week.
 Prerequisite: Placement of ENF 3 or ENG 111 corequisite.
 May be taken out of sequence.